Normanbg/3dEngine/README.md

 **Mouse Drag** for changing components like Transform.

-### How to change models or textures:
+### How to load textures:
 Drag and drop the file directly to the engine.
-Only FBX, DDS, PNG or JPG supported.
+Only TGA, DDS, PNG or JPG/JPEG supported.

+### How to load models:
+Drag and drop the file directly to the engine and will be loaded directly.
+Only FBX.

 ### Link to the repository:
 [https://github.com/Normanbg/3dEngine](https://github.com/Normanbg/3dEngine)